The Discovery Path of Quark-Gluon Plasma

 What is quark-gluon plasma?

-This so-called (color) deconfined phase of matter preceded in time in the early Universe the matter that we know today.
+This QGP fireball is in the so-called (color) deconfined phase of matter.
+This form of matter preceded in time in the early Universe the matter that we know today.
 For this reason QGP is often referred to as the "new" or "primordial" phase of matter and laboratory experiments "revisit" the early stage of Universe evolution, when it was 10-30 microseconds "old".

 What is the Hagedorn temperature Th?